5 Shocking Facts About Wonder Woman and Her Creator

 He believed that women deserved to be emancipated from the limitations placed on them by men.
-To this end, he fought for suffrage and the rights of women.
-All while including pin-up art aesthetics and subtle implications of bondage into his semi-feminist super heroine comics.
+To this end, he fought for suffrage and women's rights—all while including pin-up art aesthetics and subtle implications of bondage into his semi-feminist superheroine comics.

-Like the living contradiction that Marston was, he fought for the rights of women while simultaneously objectifying them.
+Like the living contradiction that Marston was, he fought for women's rights while simultaneously objectifying them.

 Marston's life was filled with lies and contradictions.
 While his research and public life were both groundbreaking and extraordinary, his personal life casts a shadow on his substantial accomplishments.

-It’s ironic that the co-creators of the Lie Detector Test were themselves prolific liars.
+Ironically, the co-creators of the polygraph test were prolific liars.

-Dr. Marston and his wife Elizabeth “Sadie” Holloway Marston hid the fact that Marston was also married to his former student, Olive Byrne.
+Dr. Marston and his wife Elizabeth "Sadie" Holloway Marston hid that Marston was also married to his former student, Olive Byrne.

-Both wives, Marston, and his children with both women lived under one roof.
-“Because of the unusual relationship situation and living arrangements, anyone who asked was told that Olive was Elizabeth's widowed sister.”
+Both wives, Dr. Marston, and their children lived under one roof.
+"Because of the unusual relationship situation and living arrangements, anyone who asked was told that Olive was Elizabeth's widowed sister."

-Olive’s children were told that their father had passed away, when in fact their father was William Marston.
+Olive's children were told that their father had passed away, when in fact, their father was William Marston.
 Olive raised both Elizabeth's children and her own while Elizabeth and William worked.
-She frequently wrote columns on how to raise children in a moral household.
-This is also ironic considering her extremely atypical home life.
+She frequently wrote columns on how to raise children in a moral household, which is also ironic considering her extremely atypical home life.